yerinsmgmt/markdowns/send.md

 # 10. Operations / Project Management

-> **In plain words.** Turning messages into tasks and tasks into status updates.
-The job is mostly translation, which is the thing AI is best at.
+> **In plain words.** Operations turns other people's messages into tasks, and then turns those tasks into status updates nobody enjoys writing.
+Nearly all of that is moving information from one shape into another, which is the single thing AI is best at.

 ## Where time usually disappears